nicorichard/BinaryTargetProcess/README.md

 ).run()
 ```

-Now anyone on your team with swift on their machine can quickly invoke SwiftLint
+Now, anyone on your team with Swift installed can quickly and easily invoke SwiftLint:

 ```
 swift run swiftlint